 The county chose to install solar LED lighting instead of conventionally powered sodium vapor or metal halide light sources.
 The 27 solar lighting systems were provided by Stuart based manufacturer Solar Electric Power Company (SEPCO).
 According to Martin County Project Manager Paul Bangs, the county chose to use the solar lights in order “to do something innovative” and “likes that they are energy efficient.”

 The lights will save Martin County both short and long-term costs.
 Besides eliminating future electrical utility expenditures, the solar lights do not require the additional installation expense of trenching wires to run power to each light pole.
 Bangs stated, “You don’t have to run permanent power to the solar lights” which sometimes “can be a pain in the neck.”
-Project Manager for Sunshine Land Design Mike Dexter added, “The lights are easy to assembly and install.”
+Project Manager for Sunshine Land Design Mike Dexter added, “The lights are easy to assemble and install.”